 If running at audio frequencies, feed some of these to a mixer or other signal processing device.

-If running at low speed, try driving two different sequencers at the same time from different divisions.
 Try feeding the [/8] output into the reset - this will force all outputs to synchronize to a [/7] count, with the lesser divisions becoming "syncopated".

 Using an AND gate (ED132 for example) you can generate other divisors.
 For example, the [/6] and [/7] outputs could be ANDed together, and that would give a pulse every 6 x 7 (42) clock pulses (i.e. 1 pulse immediately the pulse divider is reset, and the second 42 pulses after that etc.).